dludemann/test/content/index.md

         max_width: 500
         text_is_quote: false
         quote_author:
+      max-width:
     text: >-
       ## Look Confident

       If your new photos catch a lady’s eye and highlight your personality, she is bound to click on your profile.
 We tailor your photo experience with us to highlight things you enjoy doing most.
 Whether it’s kayaking, rock climbing, reading, or drinking coffee, you’ll get more matches with a varied profile filled with your talents.
     image:
       image:
         src: